 Modern field theories may find their inspiration in the quest for understanding the most fundamental forces of the universe, but they find crucial tests and fruitful applications when used to describe the properties of the materials that make up our everyday world.
 In fact, these theories have made great strides in allowing scientists to create new materials with properties that have revolutionized technology and our daily lives.
 This course includes crystal structure as the fundamental building block of most solid materials; how crystal lattice periodicity creates electronic band structure; the electron-hole pair as the fundamental excitation of the "sea" of electrons; and Bose-Einstein condensation as a model for superfluidity and superconductivity.
 Additional topics are selected from the renormalization group theory of continuous phase transitions, the interaction of light with matter, magnetic materials and nanostructures.
 There will be a limited number of labs on topics such as crystal growth, X-ray diffraction as a probe of crystal structure, specific heat of metals at low temperature, and spectroscopic ellipsometry.
 This counts toward the theoretical elective for the major.
 Prerequisite: PHYS 360.
 Offered every other spring.

-In this course, students explore circuit design and analysis for active and passive analog circuit elements, from the physics of the components (semiconductor diodes, transistors) to the behavior of multi-stage circuits.
-Experiments explore transistors, amplifiers, amplifier design and frequency sensitive feedback networks.
-This counts toward the experimental elective for the major.
-Prerequisite: PHYS 380 (may be taken in the same semester).
-Offered in alternate years and runs only the second half of the fall semester.
+In this course, students will explore circuit design and analysis for active and passive analog circuit elements, from the physics of the components (semiconductor diodes, transistors) to the behavior of multi-stage circuits.
+Experiments explore transistors, amplifiers, amplifier design and frequency sensitive feedback networks. \n \nWhile no single course can teach students all the specific applications they will run into over the course of a career, this course will help students begin to answer their own questions as they come up, by reading device specification sheets and finding technical information when they need it.
+Students will also practice keeping a professional-standard record of their work.

-In this course, students explore applications of integrated circuits (ICs), the fundamental building blocks of electronic devices such as personal computers, smart phones and virtually every other electronic device in use today.
-Taking a two-pronged approach, the course includes experimentation with basic ICs such as logic gates and timers as well as with multipurpose ICs such as microcontrollers that can be programmed to mimic the function of many basic ICs.
-This counts toward the experimental elective for the major.
-Prerequisite: PHYS 380 (may be taken in the same semester).
-Offered in alternate years and runs only in the second half of the semester.
+In this course, students will explore applications of integrated circuits (ICs), the fundamental building blocks of electronic devices such as personal computers, smart phones, and virtually every other electronic device in use today.
+Taking a two-pronged approach, the course will include experimentation with basic ICs such as logic gates as well as with multipurpose ICs such as microcontrollers that can be programmed to mimic the function of complex combinations of thousands of individual gates.\n \nWhile no single course can teach students all the specific applications they will run into over the course of a career, this course will help students begin to answer their own questions as they come up, by reading device specification sheets and finding technical information when they need it.
+Students will also practice keeping a professional-standard record of their work.\n